shrrynsh/shrrynsh.github.io/README.md

 ## Example:

-See [Tessera example page](https://itszariep.github.io/Tessera) for a vanilla example, or [My blog](https://itszariep.github.io/) (in Spanish) for a version with modification and real use case
+See [Tessera example page](https://itszariep.github.io/Tessera) for a vanilla example, or [My blog](https://itszariep.github.io/) (in Spanish) for a version with modifications and a real use case

 ## Installation